forodark/ADTL21C/glenlib/readme.txt

         > sd
         > median
         > mode
+    - added a countSubstr method to glenlib.Str
     todo:
         - expression class that can store mathematical expressions
         - allow for exponents and radicals to be expressions or terms
-        - add advanced functions for manipulating expressions Changes (v1.3)
+        - add advanced functions for manipulating expressions
+        - add handling for subtraction and division Changes (v1.3)
     - added overloaded function for printTitle
     - added overloaded function for exit